Breaking down your expenses

 The cost of goods sold accounted for 73.3% of sales in 2017, according to Statistics Canada.
 After that, the largest operating cost in a retail business is usually employee salaries, which in Canada represented about 38% of all expenses.

 With fierce competition and paper-thin profit margins, small retailers have no room for error.

-“Once you’re bringing in the revenue per square foot that’s appropriate for your location, it becomes crucial to control your operating expenses,” BDC Business Consultant Rony Israel says.
+“Once you’re bringing in the revenue per square foot that’s appropriate for your location, it becomes crucial to control your operating expenses,” BDC Business Advisor Rony Israel says.

 Track employee productivity